First guests announced and Sunday Locals’ Passes on sale

 All tickets are available to purchase online, over the phone via (02) 6685 5115 or in person at our offices in Byron Bay.

-Not a member of Byron Writers Festival, or yet to renew your 2019 membership?
-Join today and save up to $74 on full price 3-Day passes.
-Other Festival member benefits include a special preview of the Full Program online and priority booking periods for Festival Satellite Events.
+Not a member of Byron Writers Festival, or yet to renew your 20120 membership?
+Join today and save up $25 on full price 1-Day passes.
+Other Festival member benefits include a special preview of the Full Program online and a 24 hour priority booking window.
 Read the full list of annual Member benefits and click here to sign up now!

 The marquees are up, the stages are set and on Friday we throw open the gates!
 Head to the blog for a comprehensive guide to enjoying your 2019 Byron Writers Festival and get ready for three heartwarming days of ideas, storytelling, debate, laughter, and inspired conversation.